carlignn/carlgaspar/content/posts/threat-modeling-fundamentals.md

   - security
   - devsecops
   - blueteam
-  - write-up
+  - writeup
 description: Write-up of the Threat Modeling Fundamentals by Peter Mosmans
 ---
-## The What, Why, Who and When
+## Threat Modeling, the What, Why, Who and When

 ### W﻿hat Is Threat Modeling